 Single item insurance

-Pay less by only insuring important items like your phone and laptop with single item insurance.
+Single item insurance lets you pay less by only insuring important stuff like your phone and laptop.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!